-The Co-op Terms and Conditions document (Appendix A of this handbook) was developed to comply with FOIPOP (Freedom of Information and Protection of Privacy) and is an agreement by students to participate fully in the co-op process.
+The Internship Terms and Conditions document (Appendix A of this handbook) was developed to comply with FOIPOP (Freedom of Information and Protection of Privacy) and is an agreement by students to participate fully in the internship process.

-In order to gain access to the co-op job postings and to be eligible to complete the program, students are required to review and accept these Terms and Conditions on Career Connects prior to each work term.
+In order to gain access to the internship job postings and to be eligible to complete the program, students are required to review and accept these Terms and Conditions on Career Connects prior to their work term.